Dealing with Shyness

 Is something stopping you from building the friendships you'd like to have?
 Here are some common obstacles—and how you can overcome them.

 Developing and maintaining friendships takes time and effort, but even with a packed schedule, you can find ways to make the time for friends.

 Put it on your calendar.
-Schedule time for your friends just as you would errands.
+Schedule time for your friends just as you would for errands.
 Make it automatic with a weekly or monthly standing appointment.
 Or simply make sure that you never leave a get-together without setting the next date.

 Making new friends means putting yourself out there, and that can be scary.
 It's especially intimidating if you're someone who's been betrayed, traumatized, or abused in the past, or someone with an insecure attachment bond.
-By working with the right therapist, you can explore ways to build trust in existing and future friendships.
+But by working with the right therapist, you can explore ways to build trust in existing and future friendships.

 Making a new friend is just the beginning of the journey.
 Friendships take time to form and even more time to deepen, so you need to nurture that new connection.

 Be the friend that you would like to have.
 Treat your friend just as you want them to treat you.
 Be reliable, thoughtful, trustworthy, and willing to share yourself and your time.